 Toward sunset, the Turks seemed to make a mistake: around both ends of the retreating Roman first line, hordes of Turkish riders swarmed; into the space between the first and second lines, in an obvious attempt to separate them and destroy the Emperor’s first line in detail.

 Instead, to the dismay and growing horror of the soldiers of the Emperor’s division, the second line continued to withdraw from the battle.
-Either because he misunderstood the order (unlikely), or willfully and treasonably disobeyed it, Andronicus Dukas led the second line off the field; abandoning the Emperor and all the professional troops of the Eastern Roman Empire to their fate!
+Either because he misunderstood the order (unlikely), or willfully and treasonably disobeyed it, Andronicus Dukas led the second line off the field; abandoning the Emperor and the professional regiments of the Eastern Roman Empire to their fate!

-(The Doukates would later defend Andronicus’ actions by claiming that Romanus and the first division was hopelessly cut off and doomed.
+(The Dukates would later defend Andronicus’ actions by claiming that Romanus and the first division was hopelessly cut off and doomed.
 That Andronicus was wise to save what he could of the army; refraining from what amounted to throwing good money after bad.
 This argument, however, is all too self-serving to be convincing.)